symoon11/guided-stream-of-search/README.md

 ## Evaluation

-The results can be found in the checkpoint directory you provided.
+The results can be found in the checkpoint directory.

 ### Unsupervised Pre-training & Supervised Fine-tuning